donutrj/verdigris/quartz/content/Characters/Talents/Penny Talents.md

 Max: 1

 The gods smiled upon you and granted you with great fortune.
 Once per session you may reroll any one die..
 This can be done after pushing.

+A die that is affected this way cannot be affected by luck a second time.
 ## Night Vision
 Max: Intelligence